-Turnover up 4% to US\$3.1 billion from US\$3.0 billion

-• owing to strong sales growth at Indofood delivering a 3% increase in its share of contribution followed by a 16% increase in MPIC's sales

-Contribution from operations to US\$250.3 million from US\$249.2 million

-Recurring profit down 8% to US\$185.1 million from US\$201.9 million
+Review of Operations - First Pacific

-- of contribution followed by a 16% increase in MPIC's sales - reflecting higher contribution from PLDT, MPIC and Indofood - mostly offset by lower contribution from Philex due to shorter operating period and lower metal prices being realized - due to a 61% increase in corporate overhead to US\$18.2 million with inclusion of share option expense for the period - a 23% increase in net interest expense to US\$42.5 million as a result of higher average debt balance for the period - · offset by increase in contribution from operations

-Non-recurring losses at US\$3.4 million vs. a gain of US\$15.2 million

-• Declines in the closing exchange rates of the peso and rupiah against the U.S. dollar

-Reported profit down 35% to US\$142.7 million from US\$220.8 million

-- reflecting lower recurring profit - a loss on changes in the fair value of plantations of US\$23.6 million - owing to non-recurring losses vs. gain in the first half of 2012
+Turnover up 4% to US\$3.1 billion from US\$3.0 billion • owing to strong sales growth at Indofood delivering a 3% increase in the Group's turnover, followed by a 16% increase in MPIC's sales Contribution from operations to US\$250.3 million from US\$249.2 million • reflecting higher contribution from PLDT, MPIC and Indofood mostly offset by lower contribution from Philex due to shorter operating period and lower realized metal prices Recurring profit down 8% to US\$185.1 million from US\$201.9 million • due to a 61% increase in corporate overhead to US\$18.2 million a 23% increase in net interest expense to US\$42.5 million as a result of higher average debt balance for the period and higher interest rates on debts with a longer average maturity offset by increase in contribution from operations Non-recurring losses at US\$3.4 million vs. gains of US\$15.2 million • mainly representing the Group's debt refinancing costs, partly offset by share of PLDT's gain on disposal of BPO business vs. gain on dilution of interest in PLDT recorded in the first half of 2012 Reported profit down 35% to US\$142.7 million from US\$220.8 million • reflecting lower recurring profit foreign exchange and derivative losses vs. gains in the first half of 2012 a loss on changes in the fair value of plantations of US\$23.6 million owing to non-recurring losses vs. gains in the first half of 2012